 - Video calling

-- Enhanced security, more number of users and coverage
+- Enhanced security, more users, and coverage

 - Mobile app support

 - Multimedia message support